K15t/viewport-cli/README.md

 ## Introduction

-The `viewport-tools` package is a simple command line tool to set up a local theme development environment for Scroll Viewport.
-Creating themes locally enables you to develop themes for Scroll Viewport in your favorite IDE instead of Scroll Viewport's built-in Theme Editor in the browser. `viewport-tools` comes with customizable theme templates that use the powerful task manager `gulp` to take care of building and uploading your theme to Scroll Viewport.
-It is intended to get you started quickly.
+The `viewport-tools` package is a command line tool to set up a local theme development environment for Scroll Viewport.
+Creating custom themes for Scroll Viewport locally enables you to develop in your favorite IDE instead of Scroll Viewport's built-in Theme Editor in the browser.
+The `viewport-tools` provide customizable theme templates that use the powerful task manager `gulp` to take care of building and uploading your theme to Scroll Viewport.
+Under the hood, the build workflow is already configured to use `viewport-sync` to communicate with Scroll Viewport, which otherwise you would have needed to set up yourself.
+The provided build workflow should fit most users needs, while still retaining full customization in case you want to change anything later.
+For example, we built the theme of [k15t.com](https://www.k15t.com/) from the "default" template of `viewport-tools`.

 ## Getting started